nodejs/node/doc/api/http2.md

 preferred when converting from HTTP/1 (in proxies, for instance).

-Historically, Node.js required all requests to have the `:authority` pseudo-header and rejected with the `host` header present.
+Historically, Node.js required all requests to have the `:authority` pseudo-header and rejected requests with the `host` header present.
 This has been corrected; the `host` header is now allowed, and the only requirement is for either `host` or `:authority` to be present (or both).
 The same validations from `:authority` extend